The New York City Housing Authority says it might have to revoke rent assistance vouchers for more than 10,000 low-income tenants.

 You end up paying for it all when you buy the product or the service.

-Uh it hasn't helped Greece in any way, shape, manner, or form.
+It hasn't helped Greece in any way, shape, manner, or form.

-And here's what they say that the solution has been simmering for some time now.
+And here's what they say, that the solution has been simmering for some time now.

-Kent Conrad, the Senate budget committee chairman, floated the idea to the Washington Post last May.
+Kent Conrad, the Senate Budget Committee Chairman, floated the idea to the Washington Post last May.

 Pelosi told Charlie Rose it was on the table in October.